hashimati/Service-Requests-Offers-Microservices/README.md

 ```shell
 > mn create-app io-hashimati-RequestsService --profile service --lang java --build gradle --features discovery-eureka --features security-jwt --features mongo-reactive
 ```
+#### Security Configuration
+The first step is to configure JWT security.
+The RequestService and OfferService are getting JWT propagation from UsersServices.
+So, the users cannot be authenticated by these two services.
+So, they will only validate the JWT token.
+So, we need to ensure the JWT validation configuration to application.yml

 In this service will define Service Request Pojo and Offer classes.
 These two classes will be defined in both Requests service and Offer services.
 Both requests and offers objects are stored in MongoDB instance.
 We will define the Request Pojo as follwoing